FrancisBanville/ms_interpreting_probabilities/README.md

 values are conditional ($P(L_{i \rightarrow j} | X_{i,j,k} = 1)$) or not
 ($P(L_{i \rightarrow j})$) on co-occurrence, as this can change the interpretation of the data.
-In @Tbl:prob, we present examples of studies that used these different formulations of probabilistic interactions and conditional variables.
-We have included the probability of empirically observing an interaction that is realized locally $P(O_{i \rightarrow j} \vert L_{i
+In @Tbl:prob, we present examples of studies that used different expressions of probabilistic interactions.
+We have included the probability of empirically observing an interaction that is realized locally
-\rightarrow j})$ to underscore the distinction between local observations and actual realizations of interactions, even though the focus of this manuscript is not on the observation of interactions.
+$P(O_{i \rightarrow j} \vert L_{i \rightarrow j})$ to underscore the distinction between local observations and actual realizations of interactions, even though the focus of this manuscript is not on the observation of interactions.

 | Expression | Type | Outcome | Variability sources | Reference |
 | :------ | :-- | :---------- | :------ | -------: |